Loans

 Repaying Your Loans

 Repayment of student loans is very important for your financial stability going forward.
 If you have borrowed only federal student loans, get up-to-date information at STUDENTAID.GOV.
-You can then choose “I’m in Repayment” to learn more about your repayment options.
+You can then choose “Loan Repayment” to learn more about your repayment options.
 You can estimate monthly payments, weigh the pros and cons of combining all your federal student loans into one consolidation loan, and find how to start repaying your student loans.
+Paying the interest on your loans before repayment begins may save you money.
+Contact your loan servicer for assistance.

 If you have also or exclusively borrowed private student loans, refinancing them with a refinancing or refi loan might be an option to consider.
 A refi loan allows you to combine both private and federal loans into one loan and one payment.
 Understand that combining federal and private loans may not be your best option because that can affect your federal loan repayment benefits.
 For more information on consolidation and refinancing, check out our loan consolidation/refinancing page.